 Numbered — it should have a unique number so that it can be easily identified.

 Specific— it should be clear and concise and should not leave any necessary detail out.

 Reproducible— if a developer sees a bug report as irreproducible, it will never get fixed.
 The process to reproduce the bug should be described step by step.

 Should Have Expected Result and Actual Result.

 You may also take screenshots of the page where the failure occurred to highlight the defect.
-In writing a better bug report, you should use suggestive tones to the developer and do not assume that the developer a mistake so you use harsh words or commanding tone…The bug report should state clearly where the bug was detected so that it can easily be reproduced by the reader.
+In writing a better bug report, you should use suggestive tones toward the developer and not assume that the developer a mistake so you use harsh words or a commanding tone…The bug report should state clearly where the bug was detected so that it can easily be reproduced by the reader.
 Also, in reporting bugs, you have a check for duplicate bugs with tools like Bugzilla, therefore, if a bug has been reported, they might be no need for you to report it.
 Bugs should be reported in meaningful simple words and separately.
 It doesn’t if they are closely related issues; they should be reported separately.

 Reporting a Bug

-In reporting a bug, this the basic format to do so.
+In reporting a bug, this is the basic format to do so.
 Although, they may depend on the bug report tool you are using or if you’re reporting manually.

 Reporter: Your name and your email address.

 Product Version: You state the product/module in which you found the bug and the version